 As a project manager and team lead, you must identify what you want in the value stream.
-The purpose of this article is to provide you with some tips on correctly identifying the value stream.
+This article aims to provide you with some tips on correctly identifying the value stream.

 What Exactly Are Value Stream Identifications?